AdXR-io/AdXR/README.md

 ### Generating API Keys

-To use YourLibraryName, you'll need to generate API keys from our website.
+To use AdXR, you'll need to generate API keys from our website.
 Follow these steps:

 1. Go to `https://www.adxr.io`
 2. Sign up or log in to your developer account